petedavisdev/petedavis.dev/_posts/vue-3-the-best-bits.md

 Vue 3 will react to these changes automatically!

-## The Composition API
+## The Composition API :bricks:

 Last, but definitely not least, this is the most talked-about feature of Vue 3.

 The composition API is an alternative to the Options API, but they can be used together.
 It can be used for splitting and sharing functionality between components and it also works great with TypeScript.
+It can also be used to [roll your own state management](https://ghalex.com/state-management-in-vue-3/) if you don't want to use Vuex

 If you're using the composition API, it's worth trying [`<script setup>` experimental syntax](https://github.com/vuejs/rfcs/blob/sfc-improvements/active-rfcs/0000-sfc-script-setup.md):